-Halifax, Nova Scotia, founded on 1749, was one of the first English settlements in Canada.
-Initially created as a naval and military base, it is dominated by its Citadel.
-Its subsequent role as a shipbuilding center created much of the wealth that funded the building of many of the city’s grand buildings.
+Halifax Nova Scotia Canada, founded on 1749, was one of the first English settlements in Canada.
+As it was initially created as a naval and military base, it is dominated by its Citadel.
+Its subsequent role as a shipbuilding center created much of the wealth that funded building of many of the city’s grand structures.
 True, many such buildings were destroyed in 1917 by the accidental explosion of a World War I munitions ship (which destroyed the northern section of the city and killed more than 2,000 people).
-But, although a relative handful of 19th–and even a few 18th-century buildings remain scattered through the downtown area, the vast majority of buildings and the character of the city is overwhelmingly 20th-century.
+But, although a relative handful of 19th- and even a few 18th-century buildings remain scattered through the downtown area, the vast majority of buildings and the character of the city is overwhelmingly 20th-century.

-- The waterfront, with its boardwalk, public art, play spaces and restored warehouses that were repurposed as shops, restaurants, galleries and historic sites;
+Halifax’s waterfront contains a boardwalk that takes one pass public art, play spaces, and restored warehouses that were repurposed as shops, restaurants, galleries and historic sites.

-- Canadian Museum of Immigration, which explores the history of the various waves and categories of immigrants, its impact on aboriginal people, traditional discrimination against “undesirables” (such as Chinese, Jews and blacks), the flood of post-World War II war brides and U.S. Vietnam War protestors, the contributions immigrants have made to the country’s economy and culture and the point system currently used to assess applicants;
+, which explores the history of the various waves and categories of immigrants, its impact on aboriginal people, traditional discrimination against “undesirables” (such as Chinese, Jews and blacks), the flood of post-World War II war brides and U.S. Vietnam War protestors, the contributions immigrants have made to the country’s economy and culture and the point system currently used to assess applicants.

-- St. Paul’s Church, the oldest Protestant church in the country (1750), with its historic tablets and burying ground; and the
+St. Paul’s Church, built in 1750, is the oldest Protestant church in the country.
+It contains historic tablets and burying ground.

 We did not get to the Maritime Museum, which portrays the Titanic disaster (Halifax is the nearest city to and primary burying ground for a number of its recovered victims) and the 1917 Halifax Explosion (which, as mentioned above, killed thousands of people and wiped out a large section of the city).